Sam Merrill: Memphis Grizzlies (2021–2022)

 On August 7, 2021, Merrill was traded, along with two future second-round picks, to the Memphis Grizzlies in exchange for Grayson Allen.
 On January 1, 2022, he was waived.
 Merrill averaged 4.2 points and 1.2 rebounds per game in 6 games for the Grizzlies.

 Cleveland Charge / Cavaliers (2022–present)

 On August 13, 2022, Merrill signed with the Sacramento Kings.
 He was waived prior to the start of the season.

-On October 24, 2022, Merrill joined the Cleveland Charge training camp roster.
+On October 24, 2022, Merrill joined the Cleveland Charge's training camp roster.
 He was the No. 1 overall pick in the G League draft two days earlier.